 As consumers, we can help by simply being more mindful, even a little skeptical!
 If something seems suspicious, it likely is.

 We recently listened to a Rich Roll podcast interview with David Bronner (who now runs the famous Dr Bronner’s.
-Towards the end David talks about the certifications you can trust.
+Towards the end David talks about trustworthy certifications.
 He also touches briefly on their own legal activity, suing those who falsely use green / eco credentials that they don’t have… fascinating stuff!

 While it’s important to stay up to date on companies accused of greenwashing, remember that not every company is out to scam us.
 Many genuinely care about maintaining sustainable business practices and these are the companies we want to support instead.